 Moreover, EU Member States took several measures to support their banking systems.
-The bulk of public support measures can be classified into three broad categories, capital injections, guarantees on bank liabilities and asset relief measures.9 Notably, Member States agreed to a system of national state guarantees for liquidity, which was revised in 2011, in an attempt to allow viable banks to obtain funding.
-In January 2012, 17 EU Member States had granted guarantees on new bond issuances for a total of €580 billion (€480 billion in the euro area), which was down from a peak of €930 billion (€720 billion in the euro area) in the last quarter of 2009.
-The situation at country level is mixed (see
+The bulk of public support measures can be classified into three broad categories, capital injections, guarantees on bank liabilities and asset relief measures (2).
+Notably, Member States agreed to a system of national state guarantees for liquidity, which was revised in 2011, in an attempt to allow viable banks to obtain funding.
+In January 2012, 17 EU Member States had granted guarantees on new bond issuances for a total of EUR 580 billion (EUR 480 billion in the euro area), which was down from a peak of EUR 930 billion (EUR 720 billion in the euro area) in the last quarter of 2009.
+The situation at country level is mixed (see Chart 11).
+The amount of contingent liabilities stemming from guarantees on bank liabilities declined in most countries as a result of bonds maturing, but it increased in countries such as Belgium, Greece, Italy, Portugal and Spain.

-Chart 11 Guarantees on bank liabilities: country breakdown, in EUR billions
+Guarantees on bank liabilities: country breakdown, in billion EUR